danipragustia/0x4/about.md

 ### Contact
 My public key can find [here](https://0x4.me/pubkey.txt).

+**If you have the old one, I dont use it anymore.
+This is the new one**

 Best way to contact me is email, if you want send me GPG-mail, you can send me your key.
 For XMPP you need client support OMEMO.
 - E-Mail / XMPP : danipragustia [at] disroot [dot] org
 - Mastodon : danipragustia [at] koyu [dot] space